danielqnow/QuantumIntelligenceSociety.github.io/_pages/committee-table-backup.md

 - Platform and registration support
 - On-site event coordination

-If you have skills in project coordination, event planning, community building, or media outreach, we'd love to have you on the OC.
+If you have skills in project coordination, event planning, community building, or media outreach, we’d love to have you on the OC.

 ### About the Publication Chair (OC)
 The Publication Chair oversees the preparation, formatting, and dissemination of the conference proceedings and accepted papers.
 This includes coordinating with authors, managing the submission of camera-ready versions, ensuring proper formatting, and working with publishers or online platforms to make the research accessible to the community.